-We were eating lunch one day when we saw the table next to us dipping fresh, crispy churros in a creamy chocolate dipping sauce.
-The sweet, spiced smell got the better of us, we asked our waiter for a plate as well.
+We were eating lunch one day when we saw the table next to us dipping fresh, crispy churros in a chocolate dipping sauce.
+We asked our waiter for a plate as well.

 Everyone Was Eating Ice Cream

-While strolling around Miraflores we could’t help but notice that literally just about everyone we passed was eating ice cream.
+While strolling around Miraflores we could’t help but notice that literally everyone we passed was eating ice cream.

 Ice pops off street vendors, luxurious double scoops, you name it.
 The sun was warm.
 We decided to get some too at Ice Cookies.

 We were out at a restaurant and it was time for the check.
 There were two wrapped objects wedged in the black book, and anticipating mints or candies of some sort I was a bit taken aback when I pulled out a couple of halls cough drops.
 First we laughed.
 Then we shrugged and sucked on our lozenges.
 Consequently, we ended up seeing these often, so it must be a “thing” and not a mistake after all.